Şerif Mardin: Personal life and death

 Şerif Mardin married twice and had a son, Osman Mardin, from his first marriage.

-Mardin died in a hospital in Istanbul on 6 September 2017.
+Mardin died in a hospital in Istanbul on 6 September 2017 at the age of 90.
 Funeral ceremony for him was on the next day in Istanbul, and several politicians, including Ahmet Davutoğlu and Ertuğrul Günay attended the funeral prayers in Sarıyer's Yeniköy mosque.

 Works

 Books

 Mardin published many books on religion, modernization, and society in the context of Turkey, and some of them are given as follows: